CDCgov/MaRS/Geneious_workflow/02_geneious_analysis/README.md

 ### **A. Trim using BBDuk (Discard low quality reads that would create noise and uncertainty in the results)** ###
 - Geneious uses BBduk for trimming raw sequences.
 The settings are
+- **NOTE:** This step is the only step that is known to be able to kill the workflow and produce no outputs.
+This occurs if at least one of the selected files to be analyzed by the worfklow contains 100% low-quality reads (no reads with minimum quality of 35 or higher and mininmum lenght of 150 bp or more).
+If this occurs and the "BBDuk produced no results" error is encountered there is an approach for how to identify which files are creating the error.
+However, this approach can only identify the low-quality files one at a time, so it might need to be repeated until each problematic file is identified.
+To do this, simply select all the files and only run the "Trim using BBDuk" operation on them, using the parameters described in this step of the workflow.
+If this is done, Geneious will create outputs for all the files that passed the trimming step and will quit the operation once it encounters a problematic file.
+At this point, note and exclude that file from analysis by the Workflow.
+Continue the BBDuk check with any files that followed the problematic file (order will depend on how the folder is sorted: name, Description, Modified, etc.).
+Once the files have been checked and all problematic files have been excluded from selection, then the remainng files can be analyzed by the Workflow.

 1. Trim Adapters: All Truseq, Nextera and PhilX adapters<br />
     ✓ Trim Right End<br />
     ✓ Kmer Length 27<br />